rsathyak/portfolio_v1/content/projects/cardgame.md

 showInProjects: true
 ---

-Card Game Command line C# interface application
+This is a fun project.
+Simulated a Card Game as a Command line C# application